-Heel Pain (Plantar Fasciitis) Doctor in Oak Park, MI providing Expert care to help you live pain free.
+Heel Pain (Plantar Fasciitis) Doctor in Southfield, MI providing Expert care to help you live pain free.

 Plantar fasciitis is a common foot problem and the clinical name for heel pain.
 When pain is behind the heel, the condition is known as Achilles tendinitis.
 Pain can also affect the outer or inner side of the foot and heel.